 This trek is graded as a moderately difficult trek.
 Although no technical climbing is needed, this is a high-altitude trek which makes the adventure tough.
 The foot trail is well-maintained and goes up and down a mountainous terrain.

 You can expect some steep ascents and switchbacks on the way to Namche, Tengboche, Dingboche, and Kala Patthar.
 You will also have to cross several metal suspension bridges built over deep river gorges.
 If you suffer from vertigo or have a phobia of heights then you may find this trek challenging.
 The walk from Lobuche to Everest Base Camp will involve walking on snow and ice and glacial moraines.

 Everest Base Camp Trek is a high-altitude trek that takes you to elevations of more than 5000 meters.
 It involves long hours of walking on mountainous terrain.
 Taking this into consideration this trek could be tough for beginners, especially for those with no experience in hill walking or trekking.

-But having said that, a novice trekker can certainly complete this trek provide he/she is in robust health, have strong legs and lungs, and possess a high level of endurance.
+But having said that, a novice trekker can certainly complete this trek provided he/she is in robust health, has strong legs and lungs, and possesses a high level of endurance.
 One also needs to be strong mentally to complete this trek.
 If you think you can then you can certainly cross all hurdles and reach your destination.

 Altitude sickness or AMS(acute mountain sickness) is a reality one has to deal with while on the EBC trek.
 Everest Base Camp Trek is one of the top high-altitude treks in the world.
 You will be walking in the foothills of Mount Everest and other 8000-meter peaks.
 The oxygen level at the base of these mountains is almost fifty percent less than in the lower elevations.
 Breathing becomes a struggle in such an environment.